adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 Asymptotic Notations are languages that allows us to analyze an algorithm's running time by identifying its behavior as the input size for the algorithm increases.
 This is also known as an algorithm's growth rate.
 Does the algorithm suddenly become incredibly slow when the input size grows?
-Does the algorithm mostly maintain it's quick run time as the input size increases?
+Does it mostly maintain it's quick run time as the input size increases?
 Asymptotic Notation gives us the ability to answer these questions.

 ## Are there alternatives to answering these questions?